 Marshall currently lives in Williamsburg, Virginia with his wife Kim Lien.
 His youngest son Alexander is a Virginia Tech graduate with a BS in biochemistry, who is now working on several high-tech startup efforts in New York City.
 Marshall's eldest son Christopher is a graduate of Radford University who studied art and graphic design and who works as a consultant.

-Marshall is the author of the six-book science fiction Soldier of the Legion series and a second SF series, Prophet of ConFree, five books so far.
+Marshall is the author of the six-book science fiction Soldier of the Legion series and a second SF series, Prophet of ConFree, also six books.
 Marshall loves to write science fiction but has also written on East Asian subjects including Lotus, the story of a refugee.
 He was a member of Nancy Mehl's original Write Stuff Writers forum and is a current member of the Chesapeake Bay Writers Chapter of the Virginia Writers Club, C.E.
 Winterland's Mindsight Forum, the Goodreads forum, and the Author’s Den.

 Marshall is a member and former President of the Saint Andrew’s Society of Williamsburg and a member of the Sovereign Military Order of the Temple of Jerusalem (Knights Templar).

 Marshall loves feedback from his readers and can be reached at email@example.com.